jcordes73/DO080/ose/README.md

       * curl -k https://ose3-master.example.com:8443/

 ## How to build an OpenShift Enterprise master server with Vagrant
-* cd do080/ose/ose-install
-* tar xzf oo-install-ose.tgz
-* tar xzf oo-install-ose-YYMMDD-####.tgz
-* cd oo-install-ose-YYMMDD-####
-* cd openshift-ansible-$version
 * vagrant up --no-provision --provider virtualbox
 * vagrant provision (this takes a LOOOOOONNNNNGGGGG time)
-* scp ../../firewall-cmd.txt ../../firewall-sysconfig.txt ../../installOSE-post.bash vagrant@ose3-master.example.com:~
+* scp ../../firewall-cmd.txt ../../firewall-sysconfig.txt ../../install-post.sh vagrant@ose3-master.example.com:~
 * vagrant ssh
 * sudo su -
 * Change the /etc/resolv.conf to point to the host (underlying the VM) for the nameserver (the bind that was installed, e.g. on the Mac with brew)
 * cd /home/vagrant
-* ./installOSE-post.bash
+* ./install-post.sh
 * oc get pods until the registry and router come online
 * vi /etc/openshift/master/master-config.yaml
   * find oauth section